Marital Status: Married

 Some Lesser Known Facts About Radhika Roy

 - Radhika Roy is an Indian journalist.
-She is the founder and co-chairperson of NDTV.
 From 1998 to 2011, she was designated as the managing director of NDTV.
 Initially, NDTV was started as a news production house in India under the leadership of Radhika Roy.
 Soon, it was regarded as the first independent Indian news telecaster.
+On 29 November 2022, Radhika Roy and her husband, Prannoy Roy, resigned as directors on the board of RRPR Holding Private Limited (RRPRH) following the Adani Group’s open offer to acquire New Delhi Television Limited (NDTV).
+The Indian Express

-- In 1984, Radhika Roy founded the New Delhi Television Ltd (NDTV) along with her husband Prannoy Roy.
-They both are regarded as the founders of the NDTV; however, as per Prannoy, he joined NDTV later and Radhika was the founder of NDTV.
+- In 1984, Radhika Roy founded New Delhi Television Ltd (NDTV) along with her husband Prannoy Roy.
+They both are regarded as the founders of NDTV; however, Prannoy, joined NDTV later and Radhika was the founder of NDTV.

 - Soon, NDTV started working for the Doordarshan as a production house and became the first independent Indian news broadcaster.
 NDTV set an example and pathfinder for broadcast journalism in India and is regarded as a legacy brand in the Indian news industry.
 Reuters Institute